rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise1/README.md

 In your Codespace, you'll find a complete Flask application with SRE best practices already implemented.
 Look at the `exercises/exercise1/` folder in the VS Code file explorer to see the application structure.

+### Why Start Here?

+Before we run any commands, it's crucial to understand the foundation of our application.
+The SRE mindset emphasizes that an application's design is key to its reliability.
+By exploring the code structure and key files first, you'll gain an appreciation for how observability (metrics, logging, health checks) is baked into the application from the very beginning.
+This is a core practice of building production-ready systems.

 ### Application Architecture Overview

 The exercise contains a complete Flask application structured for production use: